-Your school can also choose to segment emails by topic, focusing on financial aid, admissions, or student life, as examples.
-In situations where there may be some overlap, your school can create a segmented list that combines different elements—such as a returning international prospect interested in online learning.
-By segmenting your emails this way, you can focus on the information that your prospective students want or need most.
+Your school can also choose to segment emails by topic, focusing on financial aid, admissions, or student life.
+In situations with some overlap, your school can create a segmented list that combines different elements—such as a returning international prospect interested in online learning.
+By segmenting your emails, you can focus on the information your prospective students want or need most.

 Share Content that Resonates with Your School’s Target Personas

 Example: This email from Griffith College focuses specifically on the various learning formats available, boasting a flexible schedule for prospects.
-Tailoring your content to highlight the specific motivations and concerns of email recipients, and provide solutions via your programs, can make your school appear more appealing.
+Tailoring your content to highlight email recipients’ specific motivations and concerns and providing solutions via your programs can make your school appear more appealing.

 Maximize the Benefits of Automated Email Marketing Workflows

-Email workflows work particularly well with segmented audiences, creating opportunities for lead nurturing via a series of messages that further inform and delight your prospects.
-Using Customer Relationship Management (CRM) software can make this task even easier for your school.
+Email workflows work particularly well with segmented audiences, creating opportunities for lead nurturing via messages that further inform and delight your prospects.
+Customer Relationship Management (CRM) software can make this task even easier for your school.

-With a CRM, you can segment your leads, design and personalize your school’s emails, and create complex email workflows for a variety of purposes—including admissions deadlines, student follow-up, event participation, and more.
+With a CRM, you can segment your leads, design and personalize your school’s emails, and create complex email workflows for various purposes—including admissions deadlines, student follow-up, event participation, and more.
 These workflows would then introduce information and resources that appeal to your prospects at exactly the right stage in their enrolment journey.

-Example: Algonquin College utilizes an email autoresponder that is triggered once prospects fill out an inquiry form.
-The automated email shares a captivating header with a student quote as well as links to different resources that may interest prospects early in their application.
+Example: Algonquin College utilizes an email autoresponder triggered once prospects fill out an inquiry form.
+The automated email shares a captivating header with a student quote and links to different resources that may interest prospects early in their application.

 2. Refine Your Subject Line for College Admissions Email Marketing